wireservice/agate/docs/tutorial.rst

     9

-Only nine rows in this dataset don't have age, so it's still useful to compute a median, but to do this we'll need to filter out those null values first.
+Only nine rows in this dataset don't have age, so it's certainly still useful to compute a median.
+In the next section you'll see how we could filter these 9 rows out, if we needed to.

-Each column in :attr:`.Table.columns` is an instance of :class:`.Column`.
-As we've seen with :class:`.Median`, different aggregations can be applied depending on the type of data in the column and, in this case, the specific values.

-If none of the provided aggregations suit your needs you can also easily create your own by subclassing :class:`.Aggregation`.
-See the API documentation for :mod:`.aggregations` to see all of the implemented types.
+Different :mod:`.aggregations` can be applied depending on the type of data in each column.
+If none of the provided aggregations suit your needs you can use :class:`.Summary` to apply a function to a column.
+If that still doesn't suit your needs you can also create your own from scratch by subclassing :class:`.Aggregation`.

 Selecting and filtering data
 ============================

-So how can we answer our question about median age?
-First, we need to filter the data to only those rows that don't contain nulls.

-Agate's :class:`.Table` class provides a full suite of these "SQL-like" operations, including :meth:`.Table.select` for grabbing specific columns, :meth:`.Table.where` for selecting particular rows and :meth:`.Table.group_by` for grouping rows by common values.
+So what if those rows with no age were going to flummox our analysis?
+Agate's :class:`.Table` class provides a full suite of these SQL-like operations, including :meth:`.Table.select` for grabbing specific columns, :meth:`.Table.where` for selecting particular rows and :meth:`.Table.group_by` for grouping rows by common values.

-Let's filter our exonerations table to only those individuals that have an age specified.
+Let's use :meth:`.Table.where` to filter our exonerations table to only those individuals that have an age specified.

 .. code-block:: python

     with_age = exonerations.where(lambda row: row['age'] is not None)

 You'll notice we provide a :keyword:`lambda` (anonymous) function to the :meth:`.Table.where`.
-This function is applied to each row and if it returns ``True``, the row is included in the output table.
+This function is applied to each row and if it returns ``True``, then the row is included in the output table.

-A crucial thing to understand about these methods is that they return **new tables**.
+A crucial thing to understand about these table methods is that they return **new tables**.
 In our example above ``exonerations`` was a :class:`.Table` instance and we applied :meth:`.Table.where`, so ``with_age`` is a :class:`Table` too.
 The tables themselves are immutable.
-You can create new tables, but you can never modify them.
+You can create new tables with these methods, but you can't modify them in-place.
+(If this seems weird, just trust me.
+There are lots of good computer science-y reasons to do it this way.)

 We can verify this did what we expected by counting the rows in the original table and rows in the new table: